dylan-evans/dylan-evans.github.com/_posts/2011-05-11-kindle-ads.md

 title: The Ad Supported Kindle
 ---
 # {{page.title}}
-Amazon has recently released Ad supported edition of the wifi Kindle enticing buyers with a $25 discount.
+Amazon has recently released an Ad supported edition of the wifi Kindle enticing buyers with a $25 discount.
 The Kindle screensaver becomes an Ad or offer instead of the images of distinguished authors and a small ad is included beneath the book list.
 Not particularly intrusive and any discount would be better spent on actual